graezykev/explain-nuance-git-merge-rebase/README.md

 # Understanding Git: Practical Insights on Merge and Rebase

-Explore the intricate dance between merging and rebasing in Git, focusing on practical scenarios and visual aids.
+Explore the intricate dance between merging and rebasing in Git, explain the nuance off them, focusing on practical scenarios and visual aids.

 ## Table of Contents